William-LP/Easy-API-Gateway/docs/content/authentication.md

 ## Parapluie Root Token

-This token is provided for users to interact with Parapluie's API, allowing them to create and manage Parapluie resources such as rate limits or Consumer API keys.
+The Parapluie Root Token is used for administrative actions within the Parapluie platform, such as creating or managing resources, like rate limits or Consumer API Keys.

 ## Consumer API Key